 Will classes be streamed or set?

 No. We do not set students as there is not a wealth of educational research suggesting it benefits the progress of students.
-Instead we teach in mixed ability classes.
-In these classes teachers think carefully about differentiating the work to suit the needs of all students.
+Instead, we teach in mixed attainment classes.
+In these classes, teachers think carefully about differentiating the work to suit the needs of all students.
 We teach from three different curriculums; Fundamental, Core, Higher.